Moving from Germany

 New Zealand is a safe place to invest your energy, skills and money.

 We’re one of the world’s most stable and corruption free democracies where fair dealing prevails and property rights are well protected by law.
-Transparency International’s 2014 Corruption Perception Index ranks us the second least corrupt country in the world, just behind Denmark.
+Transparency International’s 2018 Corruption Perception Index ranks us the least corrupt country in the world, just ahead of Denmark.

 We have free trade agreements with Australia, China, India, Japan and many other leading economies, and we’re well connected in terms of communications and international transport.

-We’re ranked by the World Bank as the easiest place in the world to start a business (2015) and the world’s second easiest country to do business in generally.
+We’re ranked by the World Bank as the easiest place in the world to start a business (2018) and the world’s second easiest country to do business in general.